Email FacebookTwitterMenu burgerClose thin

 When looking to grow your wealth, knowing how to buy different types of investments is essential for building a diversified portfolio.
 The investment landscape offers numerous options, each with unique characteristics, risk profiles, and potential returns.
 Before making any purchases, take time to research and understand what each investment type entails and how it aligns with your financial goals.

-There are two main ways for you to purchase the different types of investments you may be interested in buying, though either way will require you to have an active investment account.
-Each is easy to do, but only one of the two provides a service that’s completely done for you.
+There are two main ways for you to purchase the different types of investments you may be interested in buying.
+Both will require you to have an investment account, but only one of the two provides a service that’s completely done for you.
 The two general ways to buy the types of investments you want are:

-1. Start an Online Brokerage Account: You can elect to manage your own investments and just open a brokerage account.
-This enables you to get up and running quickly with the ability to buy stock, bonds, mutual funds and more in a matter of minutes.
+1. Start an online brokerage account: You can elect to manage your own investments and just open a brokerage account.
+This enables you to get up and running quickly with the ability to buy stocks, bonds, mutual funds, and more in a matter of minutes.
 The only downside is that you’ll be making the final financial decisions all on your own.

 Bottom Line